CecileRottner/BranchPrice_UCP/doc/pricing_algo.md

 * DynProgPricingAlgo.cpp (dynamic programming for unit subproblems -- not implemented for site subproblems)
 * DynProgSUSDPricingAlgo.cpp (dynamic programming for unit subproblems where start-up costs depend on the unit's total down time)
 * DynProgPricingAlgoTime.cpp (dynamic programming for time subproblems)

+## Dual costs classes

+Classes representing dual costs of master problem are defined in CplexPricingAlgo.h:
+* DualCosts (for unit/site subproblems)
+* DualCostsTime (for time subproblems)

+Each class contains a vector of dual values associated to each master constraint.

+Note that double (unit/site + time) decompositions use both classes DualCosts and DualCostsTime : each class contains a vector Omega containing dual values of the (in)equality constraint linking time columns to unit/site columns.
+Other constraints in the master problem are either relative to a unit/site decomposition or to a time decomposition, thus the corresponding dual cost class is used to keep track of the dual costs.

+## Pricing algorithms classes